Starting your career

 Pre-registration undergraduate programmes take 4 years full-time.

-- adapting the living or working environment
+- adapt a person's living or working environment

 You’ll need these skills: